Self-Supervised Image Captioning with CLIP: Experiments

+We conduct a human evaluation to assess preferences between captions generated by the Oscar model and those produced by our method.
+We looked at two key aspects: how unique the captions are and how much information they convey.
+For this, we sample 1000 random images from the COCO-captions dataset and create captions using both methods.
+We then engage five independent evaluators to compare the distinctiveness and informativeness of each set of captions without disclosing which are generated by our model.
+The results show that our model’s captions are perceived as more distinctive in 58.6\% of the cases, and more informative in 69.2\% of the cases.

-In contrast, our approach generates more semantically rich and ``human-like" interpretations.
-While these may not necessarily echo the phrasing of the reference captions and might contain occasional errors, they largely resonate with human intuition and common sense.
-Moreover, unlike reference-based approaches that primarily focus on describing the most prominent and frequently encountered objects, our approach goes beyond that to include descriptions of additional objects within the scene.
-Consequently, our model creates captions that stand out for their distinctiveness, descriptiveness, and compatibility with human aesthetics.
-This demonstrates a marked advantage over models that prioritize similarity objectives.
+We present some examples in Appendix~\ref{sec:more_examples}.
+As we can see, supervised methods relying on references often employ more commonplace words in their descriptions, leading to a better match with reference captions.
+In contrast, our method generates more distinct, semantically rich, and ``human-like" interpretations.
+While these may not always echo the phrasing of the reference captions and might contain occasional errors, they largely resonate with human intuition and common sense.
+Notably, while both the human-annotated captions and those from reference-based methods tend to focus on describing the most prominent and frequently encountered objects, our method seeks to incorporate additional objects within the scene, providing a more comprehensive and detailed description.